-Electronic Distribution and TREN
+Electronic Distribution and Proquest Publications

 Purposes of the Applied Research Project include contributing knowledge about ministry to the larger ministerial community and making available to other professional Christian leaders knowledge and understanding about critical areas of ministry.
-In microfiche form, your work becomes readily available to students, theological libraries, ministry leaders and others in the Christian community.
-As an e-document on the Theological Research Exchange Network website (TREN), it will be available as a reference source.
+With Proquest Publications, your work becomes available to students, theological libraries, ministry leaders and others in the Christian community.